 This photo from Anja Boskovic shows me in the same body position I was in for almost three months: sitting on a chair with one leg up.
 I find this position to be quite masculine – asymmetric and unapologetically taking up space.
 There aren’t a lot of perks to breaking a leg, but I enjoyed taking up a lot of space while having a perfect excuse for doing so.
 There’s something delightful about having your foot up on the table during a meeting with someone who outranks you, or while presenting a talk at a conference.
 Interestingly, not everyone who attended the talk realized that I was using crutches during the conference, which means they can’t have properly attributed my body language to my injury.[^1]

 If you’re catching up now and you prefer written material, consider reading the chapter version of this talk instead of watching the video.

 !!con (“bangbangcon”) is a conference about “the joy, excitement, and surprise in programming.”
 This was my second year speaking there, and it’s consistently one of my favorite conferences.
 I described the CfP as “an invitation to meditate on your delight,” and the whole conference felt like that.
 Things can be challenging and difficult and outright terrible in this industry, and there’s a lot of hard work to do, but it’s nice to spend a couple of days learning about the amazing, fascinating, and weird world we live in.

 This year there were talks on how wifi keeps getting faster, how to program a knitting machine, lightpainting with robots, making a cell phone, quines, and roller derby.
 It was a truly delightful lineup, and I’m honored to have been a part of it.

-Unfortunately, the sound quality’s not great on this video – sorry about that.
+Unfortunately, the sound quality’s not great on this video.

 Architecture of Open Source Applications chapter